ra1fh/s725/README.md

    http://www.irxon.com/english/products/ir220_e.htm
  * Builtin Fujitsu Lifebook T4215 IR interface in IrDA mode (see BIOS setup) that is accessed like a standard serial port

-#### irda

-This driver uses the Linux IrDA stack to talk to a Polar HRM.

-The S725X has two modes.
-The basic IR mode used by the serial driver responds to raw request without IrDA protocol frames.

-In contrast, in IrDA mode the watch responds to discovery request from the IrDA host.
-The IrDA stack takes care of ensuring data transmission, framing and checksums.
-After enabling the infrared interface on the Linux host and running irattach, the watch should appear in /proc/net/irda/discovery:

-	$ cat /proc/net/irda/discovery
-	IrLMP: Discovery log:

-	nickname: Polar S725X, hint: 0x8204, saddr: 0xa1a6cc7c, daddr: 0x3fcbdfde

-When this works, the s725get tool can be used like this:

-	$ s725get -d irda -t
-	2016-05-07T10:24:46

-This driver is work in progress and currently only works for simple requests, (like -t to query the time and date).

 ### s725plot